October 21, 2017

 It probably also doesn’t help that the sharemarket is seen as some sort of crazy-casino, which it most certainly is not!

 While Harry has plenty of options, I would say that our old mate Martin is still in a much stronger financial position at this point.

-He has hit financial independence with a net worth of $900,000.
+He has hit financial independence with a net worth of almost a million dollars.

 Finally, with all his bills covered, we can be certain Martin has a much higher level of freedom and flexibility in his life than high-roller Harry.
 Because Martin focused on building income instead of equity, he’s now financially independent, despite a vastly lower net worth.

 In this silly but point-proving example, our non-millionaire Martin is financially independent, and our multi-millionaire Harry still has to work.
 Since Martin and Harry chose different assets to park their money in, their outcomes are very different.